schlatterbeck/filter-optimizer/README.rst

-The same experiment can be run with a pre-filter, in the paper [3]_ an existing filter is asumed (the magnitude respoonse of the pre-filter is shown in the `IIR-Filter jupyter notebook`_) and the goal is to design a second filter so that both filter together fulfill the requirements.
+The same experiment can be run with a pre-filter, in the paper [3]_ an existing filter is asumed (the magnitude response of the pre-filter is shown in the `IIR-Filter jupyter notebook`_) and the goal is to design a second filter so that both filter together fulfill the requirements.
 We see that we get a completely different filter (e.g. when looking at the